-Rails 5 has recently introduced WebSocket support via ActionCable.
-It’s a great move towards realtime for the Rails community, however I think developers need to understand its strengths and weaknesses before rolling it out into production environments.
+While ActionCable is a substantial move forward for the Rails platform, I think developers need to understand the strengths and weaknesses of Rails ActionCable before rolling it out into production environments.

 Before we dive into what ActionCable is capable of, I think it’s important that readers understand at a high level how ActionCable works: